paymentwall/paymentwall-pwlocal-ios/README.md

 ### With Cocoapods:
 1. Add `pod 'PWLocalSDK'` into your podfile
 2. Run `pod install` in your terminal
-3. If you using Swift: Create a `Project-Bridging-Header.h` and add it in your Build settings's `Objective-C Bridging Header`
+3. If you are using Swift : Create a `Project-Bridging-Header.h` and add it in your Build settings's `Objective-C Bridging Header`

 ## Accepting your first payment
 ### Import